Bonnie Guitar: Running a record label and re-entering country music in the 1960s

-Guitar however decided she would form her very own record label called Dolphin Records which she co-founded with refrigerator salesman Bob Reisdorff.
-When the pair decided to rename the label Dolton Records (they were forced to, due an already-existing Dolphin label name), many of Guitar's singles like "Candy Apple Red" and "Born to Be With You" were released.
+Guitar however decided she would form her own record label called Dolphin Records which she co-founded with refrigerator salesman Bob Reisdorff.
+When the pair decided to rename the label Dolton Records (they were forced to, due an already-existing Dolphin label name), many of Guitar's singles including "Candy Apple Red" and "Born to Be With You" were released.
 In 1959, her own recording career was superseded by that of a high school trio called The Fleetwoods.
-The trio was signed to the Dolton label and soon had major Pop Music hits in the Spring and Summer of 1959, with two No. 1 hits, "Come Softly to Me" and "Mr. Blue".
+The trio was signed to the Dolton label and soon had major pop hits in 1959, with two No. 1 hits, "Come Softly to Me" and "Mr. Blue".

-Soon another group called The Ventures were signed to Bonnie's Dolton label.
-They too had a monster hit called "Walk Don't Run".
+Soon another group, The Ventures, were signed to Bonnie's Dolton label.
+They too had a hit with "Walk Don't Run".
 However, Guitar thought it was time she would get her own music career back on foot.
 She soon left Dolton, and went back to Dot Records where she recorded a series of country albums throughout the 1960s.

 In 1961, she appeared as herself on an episode of To Tell The Truth with Johnny Carson, Ralph Bellamy, Dina Merrill, and Betty White as panelists.
 Only White correctly identified her.